wombach/m4i-data-management/CONTRIBUTING.md

 # How to contribute

-This repository is managed by the Van Oord Data Management Platform team.
+This repository is managed by the Aurelius Enterprise team.

-## Preamble
-If you have found a bug, please [file an issue](https://github.com/VanOord/nxtgen-ldv-python-cdc/issues/new).
-The team will evaluate the problem and incorporate a planned fix onto the backlog if appropriate.

-Please find the Data Management Plaform roadmap and backlog [here](https://vanoord.visualstudio.com/Data%20Management).

 ## Coding conventions
 Please observe the following coding conventions: